-Welcome to Pavilion and Avenue, Brighton and Hove’s most exciting Tennis Club.
-One of this country’s top performance centres recognised through it’s achievement in junior tennis.
+Welcome to Pavilion & Avenue, Brighton and Hove’s most progressive Tennis Club.
+It is one of this country’s top performance centres recognised through it’s achievement in junior tennis.
 There is also plenty of team and social tennis that concentrates on providing tennis for everyone at all levels – senior – performance – social and junior.

 Situated on the Droveway in Hove, in extensive landscaped gardens with distant sea views, the club has 10 tennis courts including 2 courts covered in Winter months.
 Court surfaces include acrylic, artificial clay and artificial grass.